 One thing everyone wants to do when they arrive at a place like Dubrovnik’s old town is to explore.
-However, sometimes we get caught up in taking pictures of the main attractions.
+However, sometimes we get caught up in taking photographs of Dubrovnik’s main attractions.
 Some great places for photography can be in someone’s backyard so to speak.

 As you explore the back streets, keep an eye out for the small details that capture the residential side of Dubrovnik.

 Tip: Remeber to be respectful

 As with anywhere in the world, be respectful of people’s privacy and private land.
 Also, keep in mind, not everyone is open to having their picture taken.
 So be polite and ask if you think it is required.